 The overall shape of the composed logotype is unusual and maybe seems a little awkward at first.
 You get used to it pretty quickly, though, because it’s actually good design; it makes sense.

 Our analysis identified the component word groupings, noting that their hierarchy does not necessarily correlate with reading sequence.
 Since there are several spoken versions of the name of this school we needed to find a way to recompose it.
 That’s a problem, but a problem design can solve.
 So we did.

 We applied a sort of rough logic by freely reconfiguring the positions of the phrase elements, stacking, aligning, extending, etc., and using different styles and weights of typeface to establish the right reading rhythm and emphasis, focusing on two primary* readings:

 Finally we added color for personality and deeper concept.
 Since the school is commonly known simply as Charter Arts, our use of type weight and alignment also highlights this easy, abbreviated reading of the logo as “Charter Arts”, despite the presence of all the other words.
 It works both ways.

 In the end, its unorthodox overall shape actually serves to make the logo more recognizable and memorable.
 We wouldn’t have guessed that outcome, but design is full of such surprises.
 Keeps up on our toes and alert for the best solution however we discover it.

-* The school is also variously referred to: “Charter High School for the Arts” “Lehigh Valley Charter Performing Arts” “Lehigh Vally Charter Arts” “High School for the Arts” “Performing Arts” “Lehigh Valley Performing Arts” “Lehigh Valley Performing Arts High School” “LVPA” (see untold story about ‘performing’)
+* The school had been referred to variously as: “Charter High School for the Arts” “Lehigh Valley Charter Performing Arts” “Lehigh Valley Charter Arts” “High School for the Arts” “Performing Arts” “Lehigh Valley Performing Arts” “Lehigh Valley Performing Arts High School” “LVPA”

 Universities and colleges are complex environments for managing risk.
 It’s a difficult area to master and higher educational institutions often need the help of experts in these matters.